 In addition to his clinical experience, Dr. Muhammad has authored many peer-reviewed articles and textbook chapters on important cardiology topics.
 He also serves as clinical associate professor of medicine at the University of Oklahoma College of Medicine - Tulsa.

-Cardiovascular Disease & Interventional Cardiology, including additional dedicated training in peripheral vascular and structural cardiac intervention - Cleveland Clinic in Cleveland, Ohio
+Cardiovascular Disease & Interventional Cardiology, including additional dedicated training in peripheral vascular and structural cardiac intervention - Cleveland Clinic in Cleveland, OH

 INTERNSHIP & RESIDENCY

-Internal Medicine - Yale University in New Haven, Connecticut, where he was selected and served as chief resident
+Internal Medicine (chief resident) - Yale University in New Haven, CT

-Medical degree - University of Massachusetts Medical School in Worcester, Massachusetts, where he graduated with top honors and election to the Alpha Omega Alpha (AΩA) honor society
+Medical degree - University of Massachusetts Medical School in Worcester, MA, where he graduated with top honors and election to the Alpha Omega Alpha (AΩA) honor society

-Bachelor of Science degree in computer science - University of Massachusetts in Amherst, Massachusetts
+Bachelor of Science degree in computer science - University of Massachusetts in Amherst, MA